SophZoe/Genetic_Algorithm/README.md

 - ENERGY_FOOD: The amount of energy provided by the food consumed.
 - FOOD_PERCENTAGE_BEGINNING: Percentage of randomly placed food at the beginning of the simulation.
 - ADDITIONAL_FOOD_PERCENTAGE: The amount of additional food (in percentage) that is added in each new round.
-- SICKNESS_DURATION = ROUNDS: Sets the length of the immobilisation of the agents after they have eaten the poisonous food.
+- SICKNESS_DURATION = ROUNDS: Sets how long an agent loses twice as much energy after he has eaten the poisonous food.
+- VIGILANT_RADIUS: Shows from how far on the board an intelligent agent can detect an agressive agent.
+- VISUALIZE_POISON
+- VISUALIZING_INTELLIGENCE

 ## Types of food
 A dictionary of 7 types of food has been created.
 These foods are differentiated according to 3 parameters, namely: